 That means making sure people on your list actually want to receive information from you.
 It’s also a good idea not to buy lists, as they can dilute your database quality.
 More firms are moving to double opt-in processes by giving people the chance to opt-out.
 For example, once someone subscribes, ask them to verify their email and choose some preferences in the first email you send.

-To get the most bang for your buck in email, you need to get right to the point.
-Explain the main value proposition or message in the top of the email.
+With email marketing, you need to get right to the point.
+Explain the main value proposition or message at the top of the email.
 You also want to let people know which action to take before they need to scroll.
 You can always include more content further down, but give people a chance to click through to the next step near the top.

 When you send a lot of emails, it can be easy to go on auto-pilot and churn out content.
 It’s important that you document the things to check for before an email goes out the door (spelling, broken links, etc).
 Share with everyone on your team who sends emails and review it with every email sent.

-Email marketing can be both the easiest and most effective part of your firm’s digital marketing strategy.
+Email marketing for law firms can be both the easiest and most effective part of your digital marketing strategy.
 Follow our email marketing checklist for law firms and you’ll be well on your way to optimizing the ROI of your email marketing campaigns.
 These best practices will help your law firm convert more contacts and leads into clients for lower costs and less effort than other channels.